jacobdr/k8s-the-harder-way/docs/src/k8s_overview.md

 I0929 15:15:18.005711   37013 apply.go:466] Running apply post-processor function`
 ```

 Sure there was a little back and forth in the beginning related to validation (`kubectl` by default actually tries to apply client-side validation by first looking up the OpenAPI scheme associated with the API server it going to send the request to eventually, which can be turned off with the `--validate='ignore'`).
 But do you see the line `POST https://127.0.0.1:6443/apis/apps/v1/namespaces/default/deployments?fieldManager=kubectl-client-side-apply&fieldValidation=Strict`?
+Pretty much did what I told you -- kubectl took our input, validated it, wrapped it in an HTTP request, and then sent that along to the control plane API server who created a `deployment.apps/nginx` for us (whatever that is).

-Pretty much did what I told you.
-(Note, this is actually a lie, but its a white lie... if we set `--server-side=true` it wouldn't be though).
+(Note, the above is actually still technically a lie, but its a white lie simplification... if we set `--server-side=true` it would be pretty close to true though).

 _TODO: Add a page on kubectl and client-side application and validation_

 ### Launching a pod: Level 1: Unpacking the components on the control plane

 So pretty conveniently in the above sequence diagram we just draw a box for the "control plane" actor up at the top.
 But the control plane isn't just this API server thing we alluded to in the prior section.
 Its actually a few different components all working together that create the apparition we call the "control plane".
+Let's dive into it.

+#### Overview

+#### etcd

+#### kube-apiserver

+#### kube-scheduler

+#### kube-controller-manager

+### Launching a pod: Level 2: A detour to talk about authentication and networking